viettelidc-provider/terraform-provider-vopencloud/docs/index.md

   variable.
 If not set, public endpoints is used.

 * `endpoint_overrides` - (Optional) A set of key/value pairs that can
-  override an endpoint for a specified ViettelIdc service.
+  override an endpoint for a specified VOpenCloud service.
 Setting an override requires you to specify the full and complete endpoint URL.
 This might also invalidate any region you have set, too.
 Please see below for more details.
   Please use this at your own risk.